LEG30/alx-low_level_programming/README.md

-Building guide into c programming
+Project is building steps in c